-Carbon offset, as the term ‘offset’, implies means balancing or cancelling your company’s carbon emissions usually through a carbon offset provider.
+Carbon offset, as the term implies, means balancing or cancelling your company’s carbon emissions, usually through a carbon offset provider.

-Carbon offset providers do a myriad of projects including tree planting, supporting clean energy technologies, and other carbon sequestration activities that directly soak up CO2 from the atmosphere to reduce emissions.
+Carbon offset providers undertake a myriad of projects, including tree planting, supporting clean energy technologies, and other carbon sequestration activities that directly absorb CO2 from the atmosphere to reduce emissions.

-You may think, why do I need to do offset my company’s emissions, or how will it benefit my business?
+You may wonder why I need to offset my company’s emissions or how it will benefit my business.

-There are many possible reasons or motivating factors for your business to do this.
-You may want to promote “corporate social responsibility” and help change society’s attitude towards their emissions.
+Your business may have many possible reasons or motivating factors for doing this.
+For example, you may want to promote “corporate social responsibility” and help change society’s attitude towards emissions.

-Achieving a carbon-zero certificate for your business can enhance your business image – one that reflects responsibility and commitment in supporting sustainable development and preservation of the environment.
+Achieving a carbon-zero certificate for your business can enhance its image—one that reflects responsibility and commitment to supporting sustainable development and preservation of the environment.

-Below is an example of an NZ-based asset management consulting company that decided to offset their firm’s emissions and plans to reduce its CO2 emissions in the future.
-Waugh Infrastructure has achieved its Carbon Zero Certification in November 2020.
+Below is an example of an NZ-based asset management consulting company that decided to offset its firm’s emissions and plans to reduce its CO2 emissions in the future.
+Waugh Infrastructure achieved its Carbon Zero Certification in November 2020.

-CAP interviewed Ross Waugh, Director of Waugh Infrastructure Management Ltd. about their decision to offset the company’s emissions, the steps they took to select their offset provider, and their plans going forward.
+CAP interviewed Ross Waugh, Director of Waugh Infrastructure Management Ltd., about the company’s decision to offset its emissions, the steps it took to select an offset provider, and its plans for the future.

 CAP: How did you select your offset provider – Toitū, among many others?

-Ross: With regards to our process that led to selecting Toitū, we started with searches of carbon offsetting and carbon zero certification in NZ.
-There are many different providers, and we were looking for a partner that offered verified carbon zero and high quality verified carbon offsetting.
+Ross: Regarding our process that led to selecting Toitū, we started by searching for carbon offsetting and carbon zero certification in NZ.
+There are many different providers, and we were looking for a partner that offered verified carbon zero and high-quality verified carbon offsetting.

-It quickly became apparent that in NZ Toitū Envirocare offered high-quality services in this area.
-As part of a Crown Research Institute, it also had necessary standards and credibility.
+It quickly became apparent that NZ Toitū Envirocare offered high-quality services in this area.
+As part of a Crown Research Institute, it also had the necessary standards and credibility.

 Many of our clients – local authorities and government departments were also certified with Toitū, so it was also a good fit for us.